hackclub/hackclub/playbook/workshops/portfolio/README.md

 There are six different heading tags, `h1` through `h6`.

-The `h1` tag indicates that it's text is the the most important and `h6` the least important.
+The `h1` tag indicates that its text is the the most important and `h6` the least important.

 If we write out all the tags (don't bother doing this):